 So in attempt to save you some research time, let’s quickly give you some useful information.
 Before heading on directly to the installation of solar panels on your home for instance, you have to make sure your home itself is suitable for the installation (having decent insulation is usually enough).

-Market comparison is essential as we are talking about a sizable initial investment.
+Market comparison is essential as we are talking about a sizeable initial investment.
 The process can be a bit tricky, therefore you might need professional assistance.
 Do not worry, because you are in luck as there are companies ready to guide in your solar journey.